Skip to content

 By default, @codemod-utils/cli only installs the core packages: @codemod-utils/files and @codemod-utils/tests.
 Every codemod will need them.

-If you need more, pass --addon and list the package names.
+If your codemod needs more, pass --addon and list the package name (without the prefix @codemod-utils/).

 sh